suraj1297/suraj1297/README.md

 I’ve even built a transformer architecture from the GPT research paper to understand the math underpinnings of the model.</br>

 ### 🌱 Learning and Development
 I'm a lifelong learner, and I'm always looking to improve my skills and knowledge.
-Currently, I'm working on improving my skills in Systems Designs and deepening my understanding of Data Structures and Algorithms.

-### 💬 Ask me about
-Machine learning and data science </br>
-Software architecture and design </br>
-Backend development and infrastructure </br>
-Data Structure and Algorithms </br>

 ### 📫 How to reach me
 Email: surajdesai1297@gmail.com </br>